/gsd cleanup

 |---|---|

-git branch list (gsd/*, milestone/*) | Identifies GSD-managed branches for cleanup |
+git branch list (gsd/*) | Identifies GSD-managed branches to check for merges |

 git refs (refs/gsd/snapshots/) | Finds snapshot refs to prune |